 - Acute lower back muscle spasms (often one-sided)

 It is not essential to know the exact cause of your flatback syndrome.
 Still, it suggests some daily posture exercise habit is needed to return mobility and optimal alignment to the spine.
 Spinal surgery correction or other surgical treatment is not ideal.
 However, surgery and physical therapy can help you, especially if you have a pinched nerve, neck pain, or other severe pain.

-The patient’s objective is to ultimately restore good alignment by establishing healthy posture habits and daily routines.
+The patient’s objective is to restore good alignment by establishing healthy posture habits and daily routines.
 Good posture is a habit and one that you can learn to love.
-It also helps to avoid spine surgery or other intrusive treatments for the spine.
+It also helps avoid spine surgery or other intrusive treatments for the spine.

 After Thought – Best Ergonomic Tip